DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/datasources.md

 ## Description

-A datsource plugin is simply a `AbstractDataSourcePlugin` subclass designed to link hermes-server with any datasource.
+A datasource plugin is simply a `AbstractDataSourcePlugin` subclass designed to link hermes-server with any datasource.

 It requires methods to connect and disconnect to datasource, and to fetch, add, modify and delete data.